phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 * No more than 4 years old
 * OS Big Sur (minimum)

-The Mac specification is specified as everyone has different preferences as users may want to run the terminal app on their Mac.
+The Mac specification is provided as everyone has different preferences and users may want to run the terminal app on their Mac.
 The functionality of the app is not guaranteed and the evaluate shell script is unlikely to run on a Mac.

 ## Usage